Enalean/tuleap-documentation-en/languages/en/installation-guide/install-plugins.rst

   * This module is part of :ref:`Tuleap Entreprise <tuleap-enterprise>`.

+* **oauth2-server**: Delegate authorizations via OAuth 2.0 and authenticate Tuleap users on third-party apps via OpenID Connect

+  * This module is part of :ref:`Tuleap Entreprise <tuleap-enterprise>`.

 Administration:

 * **archivedeleteditems**: When something is deleted, move it into a dedicated place for archiving purpose